 “The training has been superlative.
 I say this as someone who went to a good law school and has been through what seems like endless hours of CLE programs over the years.
 I was also delighted to discover that we have the opportunity to observe court and mediations first, then to co-mediate; it is a fantastic way to ease into a new area.
 Not only that, but OCHR’s commitment to ongoing training is fantastic.
 I did the 32 hour basic divorce training in February, and I am already signed up for a 3 hour intensive training on X-Spouse, with a promise of other advanced training in future months.
 I love this program and can’t say enough for it.“

-There is a $100 early registration discount for applications received 2 weeks prior to the first day of training and individuals who serve as volunteer mediators in the OC Superior Courts DRPA Mediation Program either prior to or after the training are eligible for up to $750 in additional discounts.
+There is a $100 early registration discount for applications received one month prior to the first day of training and individuals who serve as volunteer mediators in the OC Superior Courts DRPA Mediation Program either prior to or after the training are eligible for up to $750 in additional discounts.